THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION

 HIPAA Authorization Form 01/01/2017

 Complaints?
 Comments?
 Requests?
-The Fund has designated Cherie Mierzejewski, Health and Welfare Benefits’ Manager as the Privacy Officer.
-If you wish to request information which you have a right to receive, want to file a Complaint with the Fund or if you have any comments or questions regarding this notice, please contact Cherie Mierzejewski, Health and Welfare Benefits’ Manager.
+The Fund has designated Cherie Freeman, Health and Welfare Benefits’ Manager as the Privacy Officer.
+If you wish to request information which you have a right to receive, want to file a Complaint with the Fund or if you have any comments or questions regarding this notice, please contact Cherie Freeman, Health and Welfare Benefits’ Manager.
 Please note that the Fund can assess reasonable charges for copying and assembling documents you request as well as for postage.

 Questions?
 Contact Us!

 Please note, If you are looking to apply for benefits please contact the Fund office.